15 Unhealthiest Costco Foods

 The first ingredient in these sugar wafers is—you guessed it—sugar!
 Unfortunately, the crunchy sweet treats contain more than just the belly-busting carbohydrate.
 Keebler elves sneak artificial dyes into their vanilla wafers such as red #3, yellow #5, and yellow #6, which have been linked to ADHD symptoms in children, a study in the journal Neurotherapeutics found.

 RELATED: The easy guide to cutting back on sugar is finally here.

 Oreo Sandwich Cookies

 We love a good sandwich cookie stuffed with velvety creme, but you'll want to kick milk's favorite cookie to the curb after discovering this.
-Aside from more than half a day's worth of sugar, Oreos contain phosphates, which may cause kidney disease, a study in Diabetes Journals found, as well as caramel color, which is deemed a human carcinogen by the Johns Hopkins Bloomberg School of Public Health.
-If that's the way the cookie crumbles, we definitely don't need the bulk box.
+Aside from containing more than half a day's worth of added sugar, Oreos contain phosphates, which may be linked to kidney disease, a study in Diabetes Journals found.
+If that's the way the cookie crumbles, we don't need the bulk box.

 Kirkland Signature Gourmet Chocolate Chunk Cookies

-Walking into Costco's bakery aisle is kind of like strolling into an Auntie Anne's—the wafting smell of baked goods is enough to spark cravings and discourage you from thinking twice about grabbing that pack of cookies.
+Walking into Costco's bakery aisle is kind of like strolling into an Auntie Anne's—the wafting smell of baked goods is enough to spark cravings.
 Unfortunately, these chocolate chip treats won't make your scale too chipper.
-Five grams of saturated fat and 16 grams of sugar per cookie are a low blow to your belly fat.
+Each cookie contains five grams of saturated fat and 16 grams of sugar.

 Kirkland Signature Butter Croissants